JimDaly/CRMJSWebAPIServiceUtil/README.md

 [Go to Top](#in-this-readme)
 ## How to use this utility

+  > **Note:** If you just want to use this tool and don't care to run it in debug mode, you can follow the instructions under [Using the release](Release/README.md) and go straight to step 3 below.

 1. Clone or download this repo and open the CRMJSWebAPIServiceUtil Visual Studio solution.
     * This is a Visual Studio 2015 solution, I haven't tried any previous version.
 2. If you need to connect to Microsoft Dynamics CRM Online, you must edit the MainWindow.xaml.cs line 88